Justin Zimmer: Buffalo Bills (second stint)

 On August 16, 2020, Zimmer signed with the Buffalo Bills.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on September 12 and October 19 for the team's weeks 1 and 6 games against the New York Jets and Kansas City Chiefs, and reverted to the practice squad the day after each game.
 He was signed to active roster on October 21.

 In Week 8 against the New England Patriots, Zimmer made a key play late in the fourth quarter, punching the ball out of Patriots quarterback Cam Newton's hands on a quarterback keeper as New England was driving down the field to either tie or win the game.
 The forced fumble and recovery by teammate Dean Marlowe sealed a 24–21 Bills win.
+Zimmer was awarded a game ball following the contest.

 In Week 10 against the Arizona Cardinals, Zimmer recorded his first career sack on Kyler Murray during the 32–30 loss.
+During the Bills' Divisional Round matchup against the Baltimore Ravens, Zimmer recorded a top speed of 18.45 miles per hour on an interception return, which was the second fastest speed by a Defensive Tackle during the 2020-21 season.

-On November 11, 2021, Zimmer was placed on injured reserve with a season-ending knee injury.
+During the 2021 season, Zimmer was placed on injured reserve with a season-ending knee injury on November 11.
 He became a free agent after the season, but was re-signed to the Bills' practice squad on October 4, 2022.

 Miami Dolphins

-On November 23, 2022, Zimmer was signed by the Miami Dolphins off the Bills practice squad.
+On November 23, 2022, Zimmer was signed by the Miami Dolphins off the Bills' practice squad.
+On December 31, Zimmer was placed on season–ending injured reserve with an undisclosed injury.